|Best Day Tours from Barcelona. Tour destinations outside Barcelona|

 How to get to Barcelona beaches

 All Barcelona beaches are all on the yellow metro line L4.
 You can get off at Barceloneta metro station then walk to the beaches.
 Once on the beach front you can walk to all the beaches.
-It is quite a long way - 9 km of beaches in one continuous stretch, so if you have a favourite beach then take the metro directly.
+There are 9 km of beaches in one continuous stretch so if you have a favourite beach then it might be easier to take the metro directly.
 Find the metro stations to get to the beaches on the beach map at the top of this page.

 Which are the best beaches in Barcelona?
 That depends on what kind of beach experience you prefer.
 In general terms the southern beaches are more festive because they are closer to Barcelona's old city areas.
 The northern beaches are a little less crowded and have better sand.
 Whichever beach you visit in Barcelona it is important to understand that the Barcelona beaches are urban beaches.
 The beaches are in the city area.
 They are visited by 3.5 million of people every year.
 This means they can be quite crowded in high season and the sand is not always as "golden" or "white" as the blogs and guidebooks tell you.
 The water and sand are very clear and clean in the morning, but both get a bit littered at the end of a busy beach day.

 Barcelona city council makes a big effort to keep the sand clean and the seawater clear with 90 people working daily in the summer on beach services.
 Barcelona's beaches are cleaned daily early in the morning and the water quality is tested and is generally very high.
 So if you get there in the morning the beaches will be very clean and the water will be clear and fresh.
 You can help by not leaving cigarette butts and litter on the beach.